pa11y/pa11y/README.md

   Options:

     -h, --help                    output usage information
     -V, --version                 output the version number
     -s, --standard <name>         the accessibility standard to use: Section508, WCAG2A, WCAG2AA (default), WCAG2AAA
-    -r, --reporter <reporter>   the reporter to use: cli (default), csv, html, json -l, --level <level>         the level of message to fail on (exit with code 2): error, warning, notice -T, --threshold <name>      the number of individual errors, warnings, or notices to permit before failing -i, --ignore <ignore>       types and codes of messages to ignore, a repeatable value or separated by semi-colons -E, --hide-elements <hide>  a CSS selector to hide elements from testing, selectors can be comma separated -c, --config <path>         a JSON or JavaScript config file -p, --port <port>           the port to run PhantomJS on -t, --timeout <ms>          the timeout in milliseconds -w, --wait <ms>             the time to wait before running tests in milliseconds -d, --debug                 output debug messages
+    -r, --reporter <reporter>     the reporter to use: cli (default), csv, html, json -l, --level <level>           the level of message to fail on (exit with code 2): error, warning, notice -T, --threshold <name>        the number of individual errors, warnings, or notices to permit before failing -i, --ignore <ignore>         types and codes of messages to ignore, a repeatable value or separated by semi-colons -E, --hide-elements <hide>    a CSS selector to hide elements from testing, selectors can be comma separated -R, --root-element <element>  the root element for testing a subset of the document -c, --config <path>           a JSON or JavaScript config file -p, --port <port>             the port to run PhantomJS on -t, --timeout <ms>            the timeout in milliseconds -w, --wait <ms>               the time to wait before running tests in milliseconds -d, --debug                   output debug messages
-    -H, --htmlcs <url/path>     the URL or path to source HTML_CodeSniffer from -e, --phantomjs <path>      the path to the phantomjs executable
+    -H, --htmlcs <url>            the URL or path to source HTML_CodeSniffer from -e, --phantomjs <path>        the path to the phantomjs executable
 ```

 ### Running Tests